bitnami/charts/bitnami/wavefront/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 4.0.0

+This major updates the `wavefront-proxy` component to branch [11](https://github.com/wavefrontHQ/wavefront-proxy/releases/tag/proxy-11.0).

+In addition, this major release renames several values in this chart and adds missing features, in order to get aligned with the rest of the assets in the Bitnami charts repository.

+Affected values:

+- `proxy.replicas` renamed as `proxy.replicaCount`
+- `proxy.args` renamed as `proxy.extraArgs`
+- Value `proxy.args` is now used to overwrite the pod args.

 ### To 3.0.0